Dr James Strong, BA (Oxford), MRes (LSE), PhD (LSE).

 Dr Strong is an established media commentator across print, broadcast and digital formats.
 He has conducted broadcast interviews with Al-Jazeera English News Hour, Al-Jazeera English Inside Story, Al Jazeera Arabic, CNBC European Closing Bell, CNN International, Sky News and LBC Breakfast News.
 He published comment pieces in Huffington Post, Newsweek, Democratic Audit, The Conversation and on Independent.co.uk, and he has been interviewed by the Financial Times, Daily Telegraph, Times, Sunday Times, New York Times, Le Figaro and Xinhua News Agency.
 He is interested in media inquiries on topics related to his research.

-Dr Strong is Deputy Convenor of the British International Studies Association Foreign Policy Working Group.
+Dr Strong is Convenor of the British International Studies Association Foreign Policy Working Group and (alongside Dr Javier Sajuria and Dr Nivi Manchanda) Editor-in-Chief of Politics, a journal of the Political Studies Association.